pebblecode/pebble-handbook/great-people/people/developer-role-profiles.md

 # The Developer Role Profiles

 Outlined below are skills/traits/behaviours relating to the various levels of being a developer @ pebble {code}.
 Whilst we do not adhere to tiered roles (junior, senior etc), the demonstration of these are what we believe makes a great software developer.
 This isn't a script, or a checklist to follow.
 It is deliberately non-prescriptive to allow people to pursue specific goals related to their career, but the overall themes should be applicable to everyone.
-These are the things that we value in developers, and it will inform the evaluation of your performance and salary.
+These are the things that we value in developers, and they may form part of your evaluation relating to performance/salary.

 **Note:** the recruitment guidelines should serve as a precursor to this document.
 If you haven't read that yet, [please do so here](https://github.com/pebblecode/pebble-handbook/tree/master/great-people/hiring-great-talent/developer).